bshar1865/PS4-Rich-Presence-for-Discord/README.md

 - Auto-detects PS4 on the network
 - Minimize to system tray
 - Manually or automatically update game information
-- Customizable update intervals
+- Adaptive, event-like updates (fast on game, moderate on idle, backoff offline)
 - Light and Dark theme support
 - Compatible with PS4 games (PS2/PS1 via PS4 emulation)
 - Graceful handling of PS4 disconnections
-- Timer controls for Discord presence
+- Persistent timestamps that only reset on game change (per Discord policy)

 ## Requirements
 - Windows 10/11